piratecodeventures/BirlaCaps/replit.md

-# Birla Caps Corporate Website
+# Birla Capital and Financial Services Limited Corporate Website

 ## Overview

-This is a corporate website for Aditya Birla Capital Limited (Birla Caps), a leading financial services company in India.
+This is a corporate website for Birla Capital and Financial Services Limited, a leading financial services company in India.
 The website serves as a comprehensive platform for investor relations, corporate governance, and stakeholder communication.
 It features document management for financial reports, policy repositories, grievance submission systems, and detailed company information presentation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (August 21, 2025)

+✓ Updated company name throughout application from "Aditya Birla Capital Limited (Birla Caps)" to "Birla Capital and Financial Services Limited"
+✓ Changed brand logos from "BIRLA CAPS" to "BCFSL" across header, footer, and hero sections ✓ Updated all references in pages (About, Home, Board Directors, etc.) to use the new company name ✓ Modified contact information to reflect new company branding (email: info@bcfsl.com) ✓ Updated seed data, documentation, and configuration files with new company name ✓ Maintained consistent corporate identity and contact details throughout the application

-## Recent Changes (August 20, 2025)
+## Previous Changes (August 20, 2025)

 ✓ Implemented comprehensive website navigation structure as per client document requirements ✓ Updated header navigation with dropdown menus for About Us, Investor Relations, and Code & Policies